 While simple GSTs typically only involve grandchildren as eligible beneficiaries, the most common GST involves multiple generations of beneficiaries, which can take years or even decades for grandchildren and great-grandchildren to receive distributions from the trust.
 While the children can sometimes access the income from generation-skipping trusts, they do not own the protected assets, so they cannot lose them in any legal action.
 This kind of trust also protects the grantor’s children from all types of financial calamities, including divorces, failed businesses, medical bills, and financial debt.
-A GST protects the family’s wealth from all of these scenarios, because the grantor’s children will have absolutely no legal authority to use the trust assets as collateral.
+A GST protects the family’s wealth from these scenarios because the grantor’s children will have no legal authority to use the trust assets as collateral.

 Once families started taking advantage of the GSTs’ loophole for avoiding federal estate taxes, the government updated the tax code in 1986 to create a generation-skipping transfer tax.
-The American Taxpayer Relief Act of 2012 established a permanent $5 million tax exemption on generation-skipping transfers, meaning there’s only a federal tax on a generation-skipping transfer of wealth exceeding the amount of $5 million.
+The American Taxpayer Relief Act of 2012 established a permanent $5 million tax exemption on generation-skipping transfers, meaning there’s only a federal tax on a generation-skipping transfer of wealth exceeding $5 million.
 This amount adjusts every year to account for inflation.
 Families who are affected by the generation-skipping transfer tax face a heavy burden.